 First Aboriginal-owned whale watching tours kick off in Moreton

-The Quandamooka Yoolooburrabee Aboriginal Corporation (QYAC) today launched Yalingbila Tours - Australia’s first Aboriginal owned and operated whale watching tours on the Brisbane River.
+The Quandamooka Yoolooburrabee Aboriginal Corporation (QYAC) have launched Yalingbila Tours - Australia’s first Aboriginal owned and operated whale watching tours on the Brisbane River.

 Deputy Mayor Krista Adams said Brisbane was emerging as a world-class tourism destination and new experiences such as Yalingbila Tours would help boost that reputation.